telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 #### Returns

-`kendo.ui.Window` Returns the window object to support chaining.
+`kendo.ui.Window` Returns the window object to support chaining, for example center and open the Window with a single expression.

 #### Example